-This document serves as the 95% Remedial Design (RD) for the remediation of impacted soils and groundwater at the NYSEG - Auburn Green St. Manufactured Gas Plant (MGP) Site (Site), New York State Department of Environmental Conservation (NYSDEC) site #7-06-009, located in Auburn, Cayuga County, New York (MGP Site or Site) (Figure 1-1).
-This Remedial Design describes the site preparation, excavation of shallow surface soil, performance of in-situ biosparging to address onsite groundwater, and site restoration for the remedial work that will take place take place at the Site.
+This document serves as the 100% Remedial Design (RD) for the remediation of impacted soils and groundwater at the New York State Electric and Gas (NYSEG) - Auburn Green St. Manufactured Gas Plant (MGP) Site, New York State Department of Environmental Conservation (NYSDEC) site #7-06-009, located in Auburn, Cayuga County, New York (MGP Site or Site) (Figure 1-1).
+This Remedial Design describes the site preparation, excavation of shallow surface soils, performance of in-situ biosparging to address onsite groundwater impacts, and site restoration for the remedial work that will take place take place at the Site.

-This RD provides the guidelines to implement the remedy selected by NYSDEC in accordance with the Record of Decision (ROD) (NYSDEC, July 8, 2020) and the Administrative Order on Consent (CO) (Index No. D0-0002-9309) between NYSDEC and NYSEG (NYSDEC, March 30, 1994) and subsequent Amended and Restated Order on Consent (ARMSCO) (NYSDEC, 2016).
+This RD provides guidelines to implement the remedy selected by NYSDEC in accordance with the Record of Decision (ROD) (NYSDEC, July 8, 2020) and the Administrative Order on Consent (CO) (Index No. D0-0002-9309) between NYSDEC and NYSEG (NYSDEC, March 30, 1994) and subsequent Amended and Restated Order on Consent (ARMSCO) (NYSDEC, 2016).
 This work plan has been prepared in accordance with NYSDEC's Technical Guidance for Site Investigation and Remediation (DER-10) (NYSDEC, 2010a).